bgallion/cpp-school/README.md

 # cpp-school
-C++ projects for school/
+C++ project

+Data Migration Program.

-Data Migration ProgramA C++ program to parse CSV data using classes, inheritance, and pointer arrays formigration to a new platform.
+A C++ program to parse CSV data using classes, inheritance, and pointer arrays formigration to a new platform.
 Data was validated and converted to objects following OOPbest practices.